raganwald-deprecated/rewrite_rails/README.md

 RewriteRails takes your `.rr` files and scans them with *rewriters*.
 Each rewriter looks for a certain kind of Ruby code and rewrites it into another kind of Ruby code.
 This produces the same effect as a C Preprocessor, a C++ template, or a Lisp Macro.

-Currently, the rewriters are things that could be implemented by opening core classes and monkey-patching, but implementing them as rewriters means that you have higher performance and fewer conflicts with existing code.
+Currently, the rewriters are things that could be implemented by opening core classes and monkey-patching, but implementing them as rewriters means that you have higher performance and [fewer conflicts with existing code](http://blog.lawrencepit.com/2009/01/11/try-as-you-might/ "Try() as you might").

 By default, the rewritten files are stored in the `rewritten` directory of your project.
 So if you create a file called `foo.rr` in `lib` directory, you will find a file called `foo.rb` in `rewritten/lib`.
 This means you can always see what RewriteRails is doing, and if you want to stop using it you have 100% working Ruby files.